area homepage main index click for

 Ron Dudman

 Yet again we are being dictated to by the people, we all pay the salaries of, who seemingly make decisions to simply "get rid of everything", without a thought of the wishes of the general public.
 This annual event, lasting but a few hours raised many thousands of pounds for local charities and was thoroughly enjoyed by everyone that attended.
 The many hundreds of people that have visited the event every year for the past 27 years, plus raft builders, contestants, organisers, land owners, local businesses and the many others involved are apparently not capable of making their own decisions on these matters.
 The safety record of this event is unblemished.
-The only recorded incident for the attending St. Johns ambulance crews has been a wasp sting.
+The only ever recorded incident for the attending St. Johns ambulance crews has been a wasp sting.

 Read this